sgoswami14/Hangman/README.md

 # Hangman
-An interactive version of a classic word game, Hangman, implemented in Python.
+An interactive version of a classic word game, Hangman and another version with added hints, implemented in Python.
 To familiarize yourself with the rules, see http://en.wikipedia.org/wiki/Hangman_(game).

 ## Structure
 ```
 Hangman/
+|-- functions.py  # Helper functions
+|-- hints.py  # Additional hints for an updated version
-|-- hangman.py   # Main game
+|-- hangman.py   # Main game: basic version
+|-- hangman_with_hints.py  # Main game: updated version with hints
 |-- words.txt     # List of available words
 |-- README.md    # Documentation
 ````